 The electric deck lift of your bad boy mower can problems such as the actuator failing to lift or lower the deck.
 This could be due to shaft failure in screwing in and out even if the actuator spins.
 To repair your actuator and solve your electric deck lift problems, you’ll want to unscrew open your actuator and check for the presence of moisture on the actuator housing.
 In case it’s damaged, you should get another actuator.
 You should also check to ensure that the housing is properly sealed.

 If poor house sealing is the case, you can apply a sealant gasket to correct the problem.
 However, if the issue is the presence of rust on the screw shaft’s sleeve, clean it up, apply grease, and check again to see whether your deck now lifts and lowers properly.

 Transaxle and hydraulic problems

-Bad Boy mowers have a great suspension system that makes the ride smooth while keeping the mower deck stable even when mowing on an uneven terrain.
-At the same time, you get an unmatched, smoother and cleaner cut.
+Bad Boy mowers have a great suspension system that makes the ride smooth while keeping the mower deck stable even when mowing on uneven terrain.
+At the same time, you get an unmatched, smoother, and cleaner cut.

 However, transaxle and hydraulic problems can make your ride rough and produce bad cut quality on your grass.
 This can be bad for most turfgrasses that are sensitive and need a clean-cut quality and mowing height, e.g. Bermuda grass.